learnworksmart/introduction/ansible/README.md

 ## Pre-requisites
 1. On your local machine [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-1. Have 2 publicly accessible Ubuntu EC2 instances running.
+1. Have 2 publicly accessible Ubuntu EC2 instances running, and allow port 22 (SSH) and port (80) HTTP access.
 1. A common login credential that can SSH into both EC2 instances with root access.
 1. Generate another set of new [key-pair](https://docs.rightscale.com/faq/How_Do_I_Generate_My_Own_SSH_Key_Pair.html) which will be used for creating a new account.